avimehenwal/avimehenwal.in/content/blog/everything-great-about-git.md

     git config --global core.hooksPath /path/to/global/hooks
 {{% /cmd %}}

-## git hooks usecases
+## git hooks use-cases

-1. Lynting - Check the quality of the code before committing
+1. Linting - Check the quality of the code before committing
 2. Auto generate documentation as changes are uploaded
 3. Spell checks

 ### pre-commit hook checklist

 - are relevant files added
-- are unrelevant files removed from staging
+- are irrelevant files removed from staging
 - Review untracked files
-- Would you like to lynt
+- Would you like to lint
 - Would you like to spellcheck

 ### Work on multiple branches?